git/git.github.io/rev_news/drafts/edition-103.md

   is an open-source code hosting and pipeline engine, with source control management, Continuous Integration and Continuous Delivery, that can be easily installed using Docker.
 Written in Go.
-  Can be considered next generation of [Drone](https://www.drone.io/).
+  Can be considered the next generation of [Drone](https://www.drone.io/).
 * [Gitopia](https://docs.gitopia.com) is the next-generation
   Decentralized Code Collaboration Platform fueled by a decentralized network and interactive token economy.